 The historical gemshorn was a brief phenomenon during the late Middle Ages and Renaissance, and its use was almost entirely confined to Germany.
 Very little is known about the historical gemshorn, as no reliable surviving examples exist - only a single gemshorn survives today, and it is neither playable nor dated.
 Interestingly, instruments like the gemshorn, which were once more popular, are now more commonly found in modern use than they were in the past.

-The name "gemshorn" refers to the material from which the instrument is made: goat horn (the modern German term is Gämsen).
-A small horn made either from animal horn or metal appears in French sources from the 13th century under the name cornet(t), and the term is found in England in the 15th century.
-Between the 13th and 15th centuries, references to cor à doigts in French sources seem to describe horns with finger-holes.
+The name 'gemshorn' refers to the material from which the instrument is made: goat horn (the modern German term is Gämsen).
+A small horn made either from animal horn or metal appears in French sources from the thirteenth century under the name cornet(t), and the term is found in England in the fifteenth century.
+Between the thirteenth and fifteenth centuries, references to cor à doigts in French sources seem to describe horns with finger-holes.
 These may have been predecessors to the cornetto, perhaps resembling the bukkehorn found today in Norway.

 The remarkable feature of the gemshorn is that it is a vessel flute, which is unique in being a horn played by blowing at the wide end of the horn, unlike a hunting horn where the narrow end is blown.